- Effective: 2/10/1970

 The Bereavement Leave Policy shall be administered in accordance with the following administrative policy provisions:

-Employees shall be granted up to eight (8) days absence without pay deduction contiguous with the event of the death of a spouse, daughter, son, step-daughter or step-son.
-This would also include any other person residing in the home who may have assumed the role of daughter or son.
+- Employees shall be granted up to eight (8) days absence without pay deduction contiguous with the event of the death of a spouse, daughter, son, step-daughter or step-son.
+This would also include any other person residing in the home who may have assumed the role of daughter, son or spouse.

-Bereavement Leave is provided only for the death of individuals listed under items A. and B. and must be taken within 14 (fourteen) calendar days of the individual's death.
-Employees who request to take additional leave days or who need to miss work because of the death of an individual not covered in this policy should refer to the DP335 NEG –Personal Leave, Licensed, or other available leave policy.
+- Bereavement Leave is provided only for the death of individuals listed under items A. and B. and must be taken within 14 (fourteen) calendar days of the individual's death.
+Exceptions will require verification and Cabinet approval.
+Employees who request to take additional leave days or who need to miss work because of the death of an individual not covered in this policy should refer to the DP335 NEG –Annual Leave, Licensed, or other available leave policy.

 - Bereavement leave for part-time employees shall be prorated according to the percentage of a full-time contract; e.g., an employee on a half-time contract would be eligible for eight (8) half days for the death of individuals listed in items A. and B.